deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 <img src="images/flow-index.png">
 </p>

 Right now our South Park dataset is just one big text file.
-Our Flow needs to process it into a useful state, which we do with Pods.
-Each Pod in the Flow performs a different task.
+Our Flow will process it into a useful state, which is handled by the Pods in the Flow.
+Each Pod performs a different task.

 In Jina 101, we discussed [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 In our indexing Flow, we:

 * Break our giant text file into sentences.
 We'll regard each sentence as a Document (For simplicity, each Document has only one Chunk, containing the same sentence as the Document)
-* Encode each sentence, as a Chunk, into a vector (in this case, using a Pod which specifies DistilBert from the [🤗Transformers library](https://huggingface.co/transformers))
+* Encode each sentence, as a Chunk, into a vector (in this case, using a Pod which specifies `distilbert` from the [🤗Transformers library](https://huggingface.co/transformers))
 * Build indexes for each Chunk and Document for fast lookup
 * Store the vectors in our indexes